clivelo/clivelo.github.io/_posts/2023-01-02-the-four-principles-of-oop-in-python.md

 Object-oriented programming (OOP) is a programming design based on the idea of objects in real-life.
 Objects have properties (known as **attributes**) and functions (known as **methods**).
 This paradigm allows programmers to think about codes as working with real-life objects.
 The main idea of OOP includes four critical principles, which will be explained in the following post using Python.

 This post requires the basic knowledge of writing OOP in Python.
-Please first read about [the fundmentals of OOP in Python](https://clivelo.me/blog/the-fundamentals-of-oop-in-python) if you have not learned about classes and object yet.
+Please first read about [the fundamentals of OOP in Python](https://clivelo.me/blog/the-fundamentals-of-oop-in-python) if you have not learned about classes and objects yet.

 ## OOP
 We will be using the following code as the basis for all the examples below.